jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 or at its very end, while the "->HIDE" marker may only appear at the very end of the definition.
-(The reason is that while it makes sense to drop nodes returned by anonymous parsers, it does not make sense to dispose (i.e. hide) anonymous nodes, because these will be elimniated ("flattened"), anyway.)
+(The reason is that while it makes sense to drop nodes returned by anonymous parsers, it does not make sense to dispose (i.e. hide) anonymous nodes, because these will be eliminated ("flattened"), anyway.)

 The names of the makers have been chosen to reflect existing EBNF-practices.
 If you find this confusing, you can also write "->DROP" instead of "->SKIP" for